Member in the Spotlight: Liga voor Mensenrechten (League for Human Rights)

 Liga voor Mensenrechten (League for Human Rights) focuses on the balance between freedom and security; the rights of prisoners; privacy; and non-discrimination.
 The organisation has a strong track record with respect to privacy, including government surveillance, counterterrorism and policing.

-This is the sixteenth article of the series “EDRi member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.
+This is the 16th article of the series “EDRi member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.

 Today we introduce our member from Belgium – Liga voor Mensenrechten (League for Human Rights).